chase-taylor/CAT-MLProjects/README.md

 # CAT-MLProjects

-Unlabeled and very unorganized projects for my Machine Learning class implementing various ML algorithms in Python.
+Miscellaneous projects for my Machine Learning class implementing ML algorithms in Python.
-Some might throw errors due to using deprecated libraries, these were done in late 2022.
+Some might throw errors due to using deprecated libraries, these were all written in late 2022.